Video interview set up in preparation for an event. Event content video set up.

 This is where good event content becomes great.

-• Make the most of that 4K - Punch into HD sequences to create mid- and close-up shots.
+• Make the most of that 4K - We punch into HD sequences to create mid- and close-up shots.

 • Cut to B-cam for emphasis or to cover mistakes/stumbles.

-• De-noise your audio - Clean, crisp sound is essential.
+• De-noise the audio - Clean, crisp sound is essential.

 • Use EQ tools to balance audio frequencies and improve clarity.

-• Grade your footage - Use lumetri scopes to balance brightness and contrast.
+• Grade the footage - Use lumetri scopes to balance brightness and contrast.

-• Lower thirds matter - Keep text readable, balanced, and up for just enough time (5 seconds is gold).
+• Lower thirds matter - We keep text readable, balanced, and up for just enough time (5 seconds is gold).

 • Balance music + dialogue - Music should support the tone, not drown the message.